SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Configuring_custom_apps.md

 # Configuring custom applications

 > [!NOTE]
-> To add, edit, delete, and publish custom applications, you need to have the necessary user permissions under [Modules > User-definable apps](xref:DataMiner_user_permissions#modules--user-definable-apps).
+> To add, edit, delete, or publish custom applications, you need to have the necessary user permissions under [Modules > User-definable apps](xref:DataMiner_user_permissions#modules--user-definable-apps).

 ## Customizing the icon and color of an app